 Refacing is best considered a facelift for your kitchen.
 When your kitchen has ‘good bones’ the relatively seamless and stress-free process of refacing is the payoff for a kitchen still in great shape.
 A refacing project will look like the following:

-- Cabinet doors and drawer fronts are removed
+- Replacing kitchen cabinet doors and drawer fronts

 - The cabinet frames are sanded down to a fresh wood surface